gamepro110/t-db3-2324nj/notes/ES/car-challenge-report.md

 I would advice for anyone learning to work with freeRtos to start experimenting with it.

-seeing as I was short on time i would spend more time tuning the pid values, as to not rock back and forth continuesly.
+seeing as I was short on time i would spend more time tuning the pid values, as to not rock back and forth continuously.
-as stated in the paper it is used as a guide, i would make sure to take more time next time im working with a pid controller. apart from thata it is a functioning car with MCP and uart control.
+as stated in the paper it is used as a guide, i would make sure to take more time next time im working with a pid controller. apart from that it is a functioning car with MCP and uart control.

 ## conclusion